tomglencross69/the-collections-museum-curation-app/README.md

 - Filter and sort records
 - Individual artwork views with images and essential metadata
 - Save artworks to temporary exhibitions and view them in curated galleries
-- Designed responsively and with accessibility and semantic naming conventions
+- Built with responsiveness, accessibility, and semantic HTML.

 ## Tech Stack